 A. If you are in the ISC, CBSE or any similar board, syllabus for SAT exams will include:

 Q. When are these SAT Tests offered in India?

-A. In India, SAT exam dates are set on the Saturday of May, March, October and December every year.
+A. In India, dates for SAT exams are set on the Saturday of May, March, October and December every year.

 Q. Can I take multiple tests on the same date?